tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 The kids these days use the term "aura" a lot.
 Aura, [as defined by Wikipedia, the free encyclopedia at en.wikipedia.org is:](https://en.wikipedia.org/wiki/List_of_Generation_Z_slang#:~:text=Aura,%2C%20Twitter%2C%20and%20YouTube%20Shorts.)

-> <p style="font-family: Georgia, serif; font-size: 30px">aura (/ˈɔɹ.ə/), <span style="font-size: 20px"><i>noun</i></style></p>
+> <p style="font-family: Georgia, serif; font-size: 30px"><b>aura</b> (/ˈɔɹ.ə/), <span style="font-size: 20px"><i>noun</i></span></p>
 > <p style="font-family: Georgia, serif; font-size: 23px">A quantifiable unit referring to how cool (positive integer) or uncool (negative integer) an individual is.</p>
-> <p style="font-family: Georgia, serif; color:gray"><i>"Oh, you failed to rizz that level 10 gyatt? -1000000 aura loss lil bro."</i></p>
+> <p style="font-family: Georgia, serif; color:gray; font-size: 14px"><i>"Oh, you failed to rizz that level 10 gyatt? -1000000 aura loss lil bro."</i></p>
-> <p style="font-family: Georgia, serif; color:gray"><i>"How much aura did I lose when I got Fanum taxed in Ohio?"</i></p>
+> <p style="font-family: Georgia, serif; color:gray; font-size: 14px"><i>"How much aura did I lose when I got Fanum taxed in Ohio?"</i></p>

 Now why did I make you read those cursed sentences?
 Basically, BB have aura ong 💯 when going through bracket.
 But when it comes to the final four-ish?
 Big yikes.
 They're completely cooked.
 It's giving delulu.

 Skibidi.

 A term that's decidedly more relevant amongst Dota's aging audience is "clutch" and if one possesses the clutch gene and/or clutch factor.
 Time and time again this year, BB Team were shown to not have it.
 Trouble for them was there was no clear diagnosis.
-It wasn't like individual players were underperforming in high pressure situations or specific teams consistently beating them.
+It wasn't like individual players started underperforming in high pressure situations or specific teams were consistently beating them.
 BB as a whole just looked more and more disconnected the higher the stakes got.

 **What would success look like?** Aegismaxxing.